-- 4.1.5 Warm up Time Each team will be allowed infield practice prior to the start of any game, only if there is sufficient time prior to the game's scheduled start time.
+4.1.5 Warm up Time - Each team will be allowed infield practice prior to the start of any game, only if there is sufficient time prior to the game's scheduled start time.
 Teams are expected to avail themselves of practice off the field while the preceding game is in progress.
 At the scheduled start, the home team only will take its normal 1/2 (one-half) inning warm up.
-Then each team will be given the same warm up prior to taking field each inning. - 4.1.6 Length of Game/Start Time The length of each game is determined by the time allotted for the "game length" indicated in Tables I and II of this book.
+Then each team will be given the same warm up prior to taking field each inning.

+4.1.6 Length of Game/Start Time - The length of each game is determined by the time allotted for the "game length" indicated in Tables I, II, III and IV of this book.
 The game length is measured from the scheduled start time (if a game is scheduled to start at 6:00 and play begins at 6:27, the official game start time is still 6:00).
-The "new inning start time" is as indicated in Tables I and II of this book.
-The Umpire's watch (timepiece) will be used for the Official game time and both coaches should synchronize their watches with the Umpire and understand what the last-inning start time will be.
-IF AN INNING STARTS, IT WILL BE PLAYED TO COMPLETION IF NECESSARY, TO DETERMINE THE OUTCOME OF THE GAME.
+The "new inning start time" is as indicated in Tables I, II, III and IV of this book.
+See also "Procedures for Coaches and Umpires" on the last page of this manual regarding start times.
+IF AN INNING STARTS, IT WILL BE PLAYED TO COMPLETION IF NECESSARY TO DETERMINE THE OUTCOME OF THE GAME.
 If the inning is not played to completion, the official score will be recorded as of the completion of the previous inning.
 A new inning starts when: 1) The home team completes the third out of the current inning and 2) The new inning start time has not passed.